Replica Mine and Fluorescent Rock Room

 Franklin is the "Fluorescent Mineral Capital of the World," and thousands of rockhounds still clamber over the heaps at the old Buckwheat Mineral Dump looking for glowing nuggets (Ken and Doug recall frustrating childhood field trips, where other kids' dads were equipped with portable fluorescent detection equipment!).

-The museum's most radiant treasure is in the Fluorescent Mineral Room.
+The museum's most authentic radiant treasure is in the Fluorescent Mineral Room.
 With the lights out, the wall of willemite, franklinite, larsenite, pectolite, calcite, hedyphane and other minerals glow under ultraviolet light, or give off a phosphorescent glow long after all lights are extinguished.
 Crushed stone "paintings" of animals and flowers are arrayed along the wall.
 A red and green glowing sphere of willemite and calcite looks like a gift the space aliens left behind.